Bonus Download: Grab my free Color Theory Cheat Sheet.

 A split primary color palette refers to a palette of colors with both warm and cool variations of the primary colors (being red, blue and yellow).
 The purpose is to mix a wider gamut of colors.
-I explain this in more detail below.
+I explain this in more detail below and cover the following in this post:

 Color Wheel Using Just the Primary Colors